KornkamonTantiwanit/DataScience_Capstone/README.md

 # DataScience_Capstone

-This repo is for edX course Data Science: Capstone from HarvardX.
+This repository is for the edX course Data Science: Capstone from HarvardX.
 It is a "choose your own project" for IDV Learners.